-Sedation dentistry is the use of medication to relax the patients while undergoing dental treatment.
+Sedation dentistry uses medication to relax patients while they receive dental treatment.

-There different types of sedation used in dentistry, including inhaled minimal sedation, oral sedation, IV moderate sedation, and deep sedation and general anesthesia.
+Dentistry uses various sedative techniques, including oral sedation, IV moderate sedation, deep sedation, and general anesthesia.

 Inhaled Minimal Sedation

-Oral sedation varies from minimal to moderate, depending on the total dose.
-Patients take a pill, usually triazolam, a medication used to treat sleep problems like insomnia.
-People under oral sedation may experience grogginess or fall asleep during a procedure and can be awakened with a gentle shake.
+Oral sedation ranges from mild to moderate, depending on the total dose.
+Patients take a pill, typically triazolam, to treat sleep disorders like insomnia.
+A gentle shaking might wake someone under oral sedation if they get sleepy or dizzy throughout the treatment.

 IV Moderate Sedation

 On the one hand, IV moderate sedation works faster than oral sedation because the sedative drug is received through the veins, adjusting the level of sedation.